telerik/ajax-docs/controls/ajaxmanager/client-side-programming/overview.md

 You can use the client-side API to execute your own JavaScript functions at certain stages of the AJAX request.
 Additionally, you can use a generic JavaScript function to make explicit AJAX requests to the server from the client.
 This help article discusses many of functions.

->note You can construct the JavaScript function calls manually or alternatively use the server-side method **GetAjaxEventReference** and have Telerik **RadAjax** generate the necessary code for you.
+>tip You can construct the JavaScript function calls manually or alternatively use the server-side method **GetAjaxEventReference** and have Telerik **RadAjax** generate the necessary code for you.
 >

->note  **RadAjax** for ASP.NET AJAX requires enclosing the server code blocks inside a **RadCodeBlock** control.
+>tip  **RadAjax** for ASP.NET AJAX requires enclosing the server code blocks inside a **RadCodeBlock** control.
 More information is available here: [RadCodeBlock and RadScriptBlock]({%slug ajaxmanager/radcodeblock-and-radscriptblock%}).
 >